 Biography

-Yuto Minami is a researcher of particle physics experiment at the RCNP, Osaka Univ.
+Yuto Minami is a researcher in particle physics experiments at the RCNP, Osaka Univ.
 His research interests include particle physics and cosmology.
-He is analyzing observed data of a neutrino-less double beta-decay experiment and studies read-out system for next generation detectors.
-He has been studying the calibration of polaization sensitive detectors for the cosmic microwave backgoud (CMB) experiments and has been developing a foreground removal method in the CMB experiments.
+He analyzes observed data from a neutrinoless double beta decay experiment and studies readout systems for next-generation detectors.
+He has been studying the calibration of polarization-sensitive detectors for cosmic microwave background (CMB) experiments and has been developing a foreground removal method for CMB experiments.

 Interests